Andrei15193/HintKeep/.docs/Request-Maxing-in-Dotnet.md

 Wait a minute, in both cases a JWT is generated and it needs to be the same to ensure consistent behavior between the two use cases.
 If one claim is added to one, it needs to be added to the other, expiration needs to be the same.

 How would this be solved?
-Quite simply, extract to common part, the one that generates the token into a separate _service_ which is an object exposing one or more methods for a specific purpose.
+Quite simply, extract the common part, the one that generates the token into a separate _service_ which is an object exposing one or more methods for a specific purpose.
 Now we have the common part in one place, testable and reused in both request handlers.

 ## Maxing